EasyDynamics/oscal-react-library/example/README.md

 ## Features

-In this initial iteration, the project renders basic elements of OSCAL catalogs, system security plans, component definitions, and profiles.
+In this initial iteration, the project renders basic elements of OSCAL catalogs, profiles, component definitions, and system security plans.

 The NIST 800-53 (rev 5) catalog is loaded by default in the catalog viewer: